Seaanna/myfitnesspal_chat_api/README.md

 1. Be ready for production deployment
 1. Scale horizontally
 1. Use HTTP
-1.The service must be accessible via cURL
+1. The service must be accessible via cURL
   1. provide step-by-step instructions
-1.Handle at least 10 requests/second for reads and writes while adhering to the Api contract specified in the documentation
+1. Handle at least 10 requests/second for reads and writes while adhering to the Api contract specified in the documentation

 #### Tech Stack
 * Ruby 3.1.2